 - Terrible small and medium warships.
 Even the Firecloud, their best medium ship, loses to most torpedo-based races’ medium warships.

 - Very expensive capital ships

 - Must pay full cost for all fighters

 - No defenses against cloakers (other than regular minefields)

-- Minefields: Although it’s generally a bad idea to put a big minefield over your Homeworld an announce its location, if you find out that either of your neighbours have cloakers, I would recommend you do exactly that.
-Otherwise, he’s going to use cloaker tactics to pull away your big defending ships, and kill your homeworld.
+- Minefields: Although it’s generally a bad idea to put a big minefield over your Homeworld and announce its location, if you find out that either of your neighbors have cloakers, I would recommend you drop a large minefield that covers your homeworld and hopefully at least 2-3 other planets.
+Otherwise, he’s going to use cloaker tactics to pull away your crappy defending ships, and kill your homeworld before Turn 15.
 Chances are, even without the minefield, he’d have found your homeworld anyway.
 However, don’t drop the minefield before about Turn 8.

 - Start up a early second starbase quickly, preferably at the other end of your empire from your homeworld.
 Choose a native planet, and you basically have a new homeworld.
 Use two LDSFs – one with colonists to quickly assimilate most of the natives, and another LDSF as a starbase-in-a-can, to get this world established.